Safeguarding

 Safeguarding Contacts

-The Safeguarding Officer for St John the Baptist, Moulsford is Mrs Rosemary Garner
+Safeguarding matters at St John the Baptist, Moulsford are managed by

 The Diocesan Safeguarding Adviser is Erica Hegg